 - Understand the difference between not empathizing, empathizing, and hyper-empathizing.

-- Understand why care and compassion is sometimes not enough to have a positive impact on others unless it is coupled with the realization of empathy.
+- Understand how care and compassion can have a negative impact on ourselves & others unless it is coupled with the realization of empathy.

 - Understand how problem solving may, despite best intentions, not only be ineffective, but also make things worse.